dscobol/dsc-gnu-DB2/Basic-Sample/README.md

 - GnuCOBOL 3.1.2
 - You have added the db2profile to your .bashrc (or whatever shell you use .xxxrc file).

-For more information about creating the VM, installing the requirements and other information, go to the [DSCOBOL Website](https://dscobol.github.io)
+For more information about creating a VM, installing the requirements and other information, go to the [DSCOBOL Website](https://dscobol.github.io)

 Here is the list of program names and descriptions in the Basic-Sample directory: